 - Demonstrate the various methods of establishing and maintaining forest resources.

 - Track and analyze and forest measurements to make environmentally sound decisions regarding forest land.

 - Understand harvesting, reforestation, and controlled burning as critical factors for maintaining healthy forest land.

-This program is offered at SOWELA’s instructional site in Oakdale, LA.
+This program is offered at SOWELA’s Main Campus in Lake Charles, LA.

 CIP Code: 030511